567-labs/fastllm/docs/embedding.md

 ### Generating Embeddings

-Let's take stock of what we've achieved so far.
-We first created a simple Modal stub.
-Then, we created a persistent volume that could store data in between our script runs and downloaded the entirety of English Wikipedia into it.
-Next, we put together our first Modal`cls` object using the Text Embedding Inference image from docker and attached a A10G GPU to the class.
-Lastly, we defined a method we could call in other stub functions using the `@method` decorator.
+Let's take stock of what we've achieved so far:

+- We first created a simple Modal stub.
+- Then, we created a persistent volume that could store data in between our script runs and downloaded the entirety of English Wikipedia into it.
+- Next, we put together our first Modal `cls` object using the Text Embedding Inference image from docker and attached a A10G GPU to the class.
+- Lastly, we defined a method we could call in other stub functions using the `@method` decorator.

 Now, let's see how to use the dataset that we downloaded with our container to embed all of wikipedia.
-We'll first write a small function to split our dataset into batches before seeing how we can get our custom Modal`cls` object to embed all of the chunks.
+We'll first write a small function to split our dataset into batches before seeing how we can get our custom Modal `cls` object to embed all of the chunks.

 #### Chunking Text